FEniCS/dolfinx/demo/pde/mixed-poisson/python/documentation.rst

 It only remains to prescribe the boundary condition for the flux.
-Essential boundary conditions are specified through the class :py:class:`DirichletBC <dolfin.fem.DirichletBC>` which takes three
+Essential boundary conditions are specified through the class :py:class:`DirichletBC <dolfin.fem.bcs.DirichletBC>` which takes three
 arguments: the function space the boundary condition is supposed to be applied to, the data for the boundary condition, and the relevant part of the boundary.

 We want to apply the boundary condition to the first subspace of the mixed space.
 Subspaces of a :py:class:`MixedFunctionSpace
-<dolfin.functions.MixedFunctionSpace>` can be accessed by the method
+<dolfin.functions.functionspace.MixedFunctionSpace>` can be accessed
-:py:func:`sub <dolfin.functions.FunctionSpaceBase.sub>`.
+by the method :py:func:`sub
+<dolfin.functions.functionspace.FunctionSpaceBase.sub>`.
 In our case,
 this reads ``W.sub(0)``.
 (Do *not* use the separate space ``BDM`` as this would mess up the numbering.)